 Between the years of 532 and 537, the Byzantine Emperor Justinian oversaw the construction of a grand Eastern Orthodox cathedral, dedicated to the holy wisdom of God.
 For nearly a thousand years thereafter, the Hagia Sophia—or Church of the Holy Wisdom—was the world’s largest cathedral; its massive dome and exquisite design said to have changed the course of architectural history.

 But here’s where the story gets interesting.
 In 1453, after the Ottoman Turks successfully captured the city, Mehmet the Conqueror summoned an imam to proclaim the Islamic creed, transforming the cathedral into a mosque.
-Minarets were constructed, holy relics removed, and mosaics depicting the holy family hidden behind plaster.
-But by 1935, the mosque was transformed yet again—this time into an awe-inspiring museum of Istanbul’s layered religious history (Sultanahmet Park).
+Minarets were constructed, holy relics removed, and mosaics depicting the Holy Family hidden behind plaster.
+But by 1935, the mosque was transformed yet again—this time into an awe-inspiring museum of Istanbul’s layered history (Sultanahmet Park).

 Lions For Lambs (And Veal)